Spokane to Glacier National Park: Road Trip Itinerary

 5. Stock Up on Supplies in Kalispell, Montana

-You made it to the Flathead Valley!
+You made it to the Flathead Valley on your Spokane to Glacier National Park drive!
 Now what’s next?
 Kalispell will have just about all you need.
 Stock up on all the supplies and goodies you will need while you are enjoying the sights in Glacier.
 Take a stroll along Main St. to enjoy the little shops or hit the grocery stores and then head off on your first adventure.
 Let’s admit it our summer days are long but there’s a lot to see under the big sky you don’t want to waste any time!

 6. Burn off Some Energy and Get in the Treetops at Glacier Highline in Coram, Montana

 Harness up for some fun!
 Here at Glacier Highline we are hangin’ in the trees and are the ULTIMATE hosts for family fun during your GNP trip!
-We have fun for all ages and heck even spectating is fun here as well.
-Enjoy the upper and lower ropes courses, rock climbing wall, 80’ inflatable obstacle course, and the inflatable water slide.
-There’s fun for all here at the adventure park and we look forward to showing you some real Montana FUN!
-We can even serve ya up some lunch, snacks, or a delicious coffee before you hit the road off to your next “to-do” on that vacation checklist.
+We have fun for all ages and heck, even spectating is fun here.
+Enjoy our high rope course, rock climbing wall, 80’ inflatable obstacle course, and the inflatable water slide.
+There’s fun for all here at the zipline adventure park and we look forward to showing you some real Montana FUN!
+We can even serve up some lunch, snacks, or a delicious coffee at our restaurant near Glacier National Park before you hit the road off to your next “to-do” on that vacation checklist.

 7. Take in the Superb Beauty of Glacier National Park on Going to the Sun Road!